 But it's not enough to just recognize that they are there.
 Many people recognize things about themselves that have come about as a result of the abusive relationship.
 But knowing they are there is not sufficient to recover from a narcissistic relationship.
 This is just the first step.

-It's important to understand how they were put in place, what techniques the narcissist used to change you, why they used those specific techniques, what effects the techniques had on your thinking and on your emotions.
+It's important to understand how they were put in place, what techniques the narcissist used to change you, which patterns of verbal abuse were used against you, why they used those specific techniques, what effects the techniques had on your thinking and on your emotions.
 Only when you have this information do the effects of the mind control loosen and the pseudopersonality begin to disappear.

 Many victims can recognize some of the things that the narcissist or psychopath has done to them and they can read other people's stories and spot the similarities.
 But the patterns of thinking and acting persist.
 The fear is still there, or the inability to trust others, or the floods of uncontrollable emotions, or the nightmares, and so on.

 The time it takes to recover from a narcissistic relationship is the time it takes to undo the pseudopersonality.
 The pseudopersonality has to be taken apart and the identity of the person has to be built up again.
 All the programming of the pseudopersonality needs to be recognized, the origins understood (how it was put in place) and alternatives developed in order to have other strategies for dealing with relationships, emotions and events in the world.

 This is not a simple task and it takes time.
 It is also not something that can be done alone.
 The expertise of a person who understands mind control, narcissism and psychopathy is invaluable.
 An expert in this field will not just save you time and effort, but will also help you learn and achieve things that you cannot do on your own, because of the nature of mind control.